yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 ## Not implemented

-- **No real data.** Everything is procedurally generated.
-The numbers bound the backend — whether the architecture can match point sets and recover a pose — and say nothing about localizing a real vehicle.
+- **One real dataset, one split, one seed.** M2a reads nuScenes; Argoverse 2 is the untrained-on generalization test and has not been touched.
+Every number here is a single run of a single configuration.
 - **No real perception.** Detections are cut from the map and corrupted, so both point sets are the same polylines with noise on top.
+This is as true of the nuScenes path as of the synthetic one: M2a made the *map* real and left perception an assumption.
 A real detector produces different chunking, geometry that bends the wrong way at range, missing pieces and hallucinated topology, none of which is modelled.
-A real detector produces different chunking, geometry that bends the wrong way at range, missing pieces and hallucinated topology, none of which is modelled.
-M2 addresses this by running a pretrained mapper, not by training one.
+M2b addresses this by running a pretrained mapper, not by training one.
 - **No closed-loop evaluation.** The prior is drawn from a distribution rather than produced by the previous frame's output.
 M3.
 - **No compression and no deployment.** M4 and M5 — the stated purpose of the project, so their absence is the largest gap in it.
 The static input shapes and the parameter-free head anticipate them; neither has been exported.
-- **No map topology.** The synthetic world has none worth the name.
-It becomes an input at M2.
+- **No map topology.** The synthetic world has none worth the name. nuScenes is the first map here with one; it becomes an input at M2c.
 - **No prior covariance as an input.** Open loop it adds nothing, since the prior's spread is a constant the model can learn.
 It becomes real at M3.